mihaiolteanu/vuiet/README.md

     Search ARTIST and display info about the selected item.
-    Similar to `vuiet-artist-info', but search for ARTIST on last.fm first and then let the user select one artist from the resulting list of artists.
-Vuiet then displays the info about the user selected artist.
-Useful if you don't know the exact name of the artist.
+    Similar to `vuiet-artist-info', but search for ARTIST on last.fm first and then display the info about it.

 **vuiet-tag-info** *tag*